 Deciding who to vote for in the presidential election is an important decision for voters to make and should be met with much research.
 The following resources can help you get started with choosing who to vote for in the upcoming election:

 - The Commission on Presidential Debates hosts the debates leading up to the presidential election.
 Use this resource to research candidates’ platforms and responses to each other’s political stances.

 - All Sides is a news and media outlet that seeks to present unbiased information and reporting on presidential elections.

 - The Associated Press prides itself on representing as many sides and voices as possible in its story coverage.

 - Reuters consistently receives nods for remaining unbiased and reporting news in a neutral manner that allows readers to make up their minds on the news.

 - FactCheck is a news tool that lets you do exactly what it sounds like: check facts for their accuracy and help you make voting decisions based on neutral information.

-On the evening of November 3rd, you can tune in to watch the election as voting results come in from all around the US.
+On the evening of election day, you can tune in to watch the election as voting results come in from all around the US.
 The event usually garners a large number of viewers, with voters of all political parties watching closely to see which candidate will reach the 270 electoral votes necessary to win the presidential election.
 Read on more insight into how the electoral college system works below.

 Individual votes make up the popular vote in US presidential elections.
 When you vote for a candidate, your vote counts toward selecting a group of electors.
 Electors for each state then cast their vote for president, and they typically vote for their political party.
 Read more on the electoral college system below.